 Drinking water - Tap water is safe to drink although you should check at the hotel if the bathroom water is safe to drink as it could be tank water rather than mains water.
-Bottled water is readily available to buy in the local shops and very reasonable priced.
-Shopping - There are plenty of mini-markets scattered throughout Kissamos for any basic supplies you might need.
-The mini-markets are usually open from early in the morning until late in the evening.
+Bottled water is readily available to buy in all of the local shops and very reasonable priced.
+Shopping - There are plenty of mini-markets in Makriyialos and Paleokastro for any basic supplies you might need.
+The mini-markets are open from early in the morning until late in the evening.
 Cretan olive oil, olives and local honey are all excellent produce if you are interested in taking a little bit of Crete home with you.
 There are also excellent herbs and mountain tea.
 You may see people advertising honey on the side of the road or in Kafenions when you are out and about, this will usually be their own home produce and is often the best and most pure you can buy.
 English newspapers - These can usually be found in various outlets in the town.
+Stamps - In most places you can purchase stamps at the same time you purchase postcards.
+This is much easier than trying to find a post office!
+Plumbing - Unless there is information to the contrary please do not put toilet paper down the toilet.
+As you may know this is common practice in Greece due to the narrowness of the waste pipes.
+Please dispose of the paper in the bins provided, which will be regularly emptied by the hotel.
 Telephones/mobiles - You should be able to use your mobile phone in Greece, depending on your operator and contract.
-If you are calling the UK from a mobile in Greece, you will need to prefix the number with the international dialling code 0044.
+If you are calling the UK from a mobile in Greece, you will need to prefix the number with the international dialing code 0044.
 Tipping -To keep our tours affordable, we do not increase the tour price by adding in tips.
 However, in the tourism industry, there is a certain level of expectation that, when receiving a good service, one does award with a tip.
 Tour Managers, Representatives, Guides and Drivers appreciate a tip at the end of their involvement with the tour, but this is entirely at your discretion.
 We believe in allowing you to tip according to your level of satisfaction with their services.

 General Health Advice We suggest you take a good supply of your own individual medicines with you and always keep some in your hand luggage in case you get delayed or your luggage goes astray.
 General-purpose supplies for blisters, bites, stings, or scratches, and your usual medication for headaches, or stomach upsets are always recommended.
 Oral rehydration sachets are excellent for topping up salt and glucose levels.
 Visit the NHS Fit for Travel website for more generally information specific to the country you are visiting - www.fitfortravel.nhs.uk Doctor/Dentist/Chemist Please talk to your tour manager if you are feeling unwell and they will organise for you to see a Doctor if necessary.
-There is normally a charge of about 60 Euros for calling out a doctor (or more, depending on the distance the doctor must travel) and there is also a charge to visit a Doctor.
+There is normally a charge of about 60 Euros for calling out a doctor (or more, depending on the distance the doctor has to travel) and there is also a charge to visit a Doctor.
 Keep any receipts for insurance claims.